 How to Choose the Best LED Light for Growing Herbs Indoors

 When choosing LED grow lights for your herbs, there are several things to consider.
-The right lights will give you healthy, thriving plants, while the wrong lights can stagnate your indoor herb garden plans.
+The right lights will give you healthy, thriving plants, while the wrong lights can stagnate your indoor herb garden plants.

 Choose the Right Light Spectrum Output

 One of the first and most important things to consider is the light spectrum output.
 When it comes to plant growth, there are two spectrums that really matter: blue and red.